Samuel-2626/django-lang/article.md

 (env)$ django-admin makemessages --all
 ```

-Fill in the following `msgstr` translations for French and Spanish, and then compile the messages
+Fill in the following `msgstr` translations for French and Spanish either manually or using the Poedit interface, and then compile the messages

 ```bash
 (env)$ django-admin compilemessages